Austin Stereo of Austin Texas

 Vintage Stereo Owner's Manual

 Now some think all vintage gear is superior to all modern equipment.
 While true in some cases, there are many modern examples that are equal or superior.
 McIntosh for example, has always produced very high quality equipment.
 A bit more affordable example is the turntables and amplifiers made by Rega Research.
-The Rega amps and turntables are fantastic.
-Our benches sport Rega amps as reference units.
+The Rega amps and turntables are a fine example of a well made, and affordable audio component .
+Our own benches sport Rega amps as reference units.

 This is a general manual of sorts for vintage component stereo systems.
-Some of this information will be applicable to all in one stereos and modern equipment, but the focus is mainly on audio equipment made from about 1960 through 1980.
+Some of this information will be applicable to all in one stereos and modern equipment, but the focus is mainly on audio equipment made from about 1959 through about 1980.
 Or, what we consider "vintage stereo equipment".

 Here's where most mistakes are made.
 Some errors will just harm the sound quality, like reversing the + and - leads on one speaker.
 Others can potentially damage your equipment.
 Be especially careful with speaker hookup, as allowing the positive and negative to touch with the chassis or each other with the power on can cause serious damage.
 All connections should be made with the power off.
 Better yet, with the power cords unplugged.

 Ideally, speaker cable should be at least a 16 gauge wire.
 Wire gets bigger as the number goes down.
-16 gauge is about the size of an AC power cord.
+16 gauge is about the size of an About the size of the cord on your hair dryer.
 In fact, cut and stripped AC cords can do just fine as speaker wire in a pinch.
 Just be sure to strip only 1/2 inch of insulation, and twist ends so that all the filaments are in a single bunch.
 Connections at the amplifier (or receiver) end, and speaker end can vary on vintage audio equipment.
 Most common is a push button with a hole intended for a bare wire.
-We recommend against using metal connectors or oversized cables with this type of connection.
+We recommend against using metal adapters or oversized cables with this type of connection.

 You might be using modern speakers with a vintage amp.
-Most modern speakers use what is known as a five way banana connector.
+Most modern speakers use what is known as a five way connector.
+In some cases, only a pair of small holes may be available on the speaker.
+These are intended for "banana" plugs only.

 In this photo, the wires have plugs installed.
 You can also connect bare wire, by unscrewing the connector on the speaker, and inserting the speaker wire in the hole on the side of the threaded shaft.
 If this isn't possible, wrap it around the post in a clockwise direction.
-Ideally, plugs should be insulated, or formed into a pair.
+Ideally, plugs should be insulated.

 Bare wire connections are perfectly fine, and can actually be a better connection.
 Just be sure that no copper can touch.
 Also be sure to match red and black terminals at the speaker and at the amp.

 Here we see the back of a typical vintage amplifier.
 This model can support two sets of speakers.
 The "A" set, and the "B" set.
 Most users will just use the top connections for speaker set "A".
 This type of connection is made for bare wire.
 You simply push the button, and insert the bare end into the hole above the button.
 Make sure the connector grabs the wire securely, and that no bare copper can touch.
-Some may be tempted to use metal plugs with small pins.
-This is risky, and best avoided.
+Some may be tempted to use adapters with metal plugs with small pins.
+This is extremely risky.
+We recommend using only bare wire connections with vintage amplifiers and receivers with the pushbutton type "quick" connectors as shown here.
+With older amplifiers with screw terminals, bare wire can be an challenge.
+In this case, a small connector is soldered onto the end of the wire in order to facilitate this type of connection.

 Speaker Placement